Foodtech

 For these reasons, food has been increasingly incorporated into climate discussions, both in public and private spaces.
 Climate FoodTech startups started gaining momentum also in the VC space.

-Climate tech now accounts for approximately one-quarter of foodtech VC funding, up from just 11% in 2016.
+Climate tech now accounts for over one third of foodtech VC funding, up from just 11% in 2016.

-Foodtech has though trailed behind other climate tech sectors attracting only 13% of climate tech VC funding in 2022 (and just 9% so far in 2023), compared to a peak of 23% in 2020.
+Foodtech has though trailed behind other climate tech sectors attracting only 10% of climate tech VC funding in 2023, compared to a peak of 24% in 2020.

 Food waste